-You can replace Turtl’s standard lead capture form with an Oracle Eloqua form.
+You can replace Turtl’s native lead capture form with an Oracle Eloqua form.
 For this to work, you’ll first need to configure the Oracle Eloqua form so that it’s compatible with Turtl.
-This document will take you through each step of the process.
+This article will take you through each step of the process.

 Your embedded form will still work without this integration, however your leads will only be located in Oracle Eloqua.

 1. Create your Thank you page

 First, you need to create a “Thank you” page for your form.
 Your readers will be redirected here once they have completed your form.

 Begin by creating a new Landing Page and choose the “Blank HTML Landing Page” option:

 Set your landing page Title, Vanity URL, and other settings as usual.